bro1/linasblog/content/2023/2023-airfryerbread.md

 ---

-I have done a bit of an experiment and baked bread in an air fryer.
+I have done a small experiment - baked bread in an air fryer.

 I am sure I used quite a bit less energy as compared to oven.

 It's definitely not as flexible of what shape I can bake, but the crust was crunchy and it tasted right.

 I have bought a special baking tin for the air fryer though.

 ## Method